DerangedIons/MSCSF/README.md

 ## Usage

 - REQUIREMENT: You've run `CODE/Makefile` to generate the `CODE/model_single_3D` executable.
+  - Makefiles are finnicky...this is the kind of thing Claude Code is good at figuring out.
 - Change directory to root of repo, then:

 ```julia